essdot/js-lessons/doc/types.md

 String([1, 2, 3]) // returns '1,2,3'
 ```

+### Coercing objects to primitive types

+JavaScript uses an object's `toString()` and `valueOf()` methods to coerce to primitive values.
+Since `Object.prototype` defines a `toString()` method, almost every object should have a `toString()` method.
+Objects created with the `Number` and `Boolean` constructors will have `valueOf()` methods.
+(Keep in mind that you can define these methods yourself on any object you like.)

+When JS is attempting to coerce an object to a number or boolean value, the result of the `valueOf()` method will be preferred.
+If `valueOf()` is not present, `toString()` will be called, and its value will then be coerced into the number or boolean.

+When JS is attempting to coerce an object to a string, the result of `toString()` will be preferred.
+If `toString()` is not present, the result of `valueOf()` will be coerced into a string.

+If the object has neither `toString()` nor `valueOf()`, the coercion will fail and a TypeError will be thrown.

 ## Number() and String() constructors

 `Number` and `String` are constructors.
 When you call them with `new`, they create `Number` or `String` objects.

-These objects are object representations of primitive values -- they are *objects*, not primitive values.
+These are object representations of primitive values -- they are *objects*, not primitive values.
 Howevever, they do contain an internal property that represents their primitive value.
 The `valueOf` method can be called to get that value. `valueOf` will also be used to coerce the object to its primitive value.

 ```javascript
 var numObj = new Number(5)